fjp/fjp.github.io/collections/_design-patterns/composite-pattern.md

 }
 {% endhighlight %}

+Inside the `print()` method, an Iterator is used to iterate through all the `Menu`'s components - other `Menu`s or `MenuItem`s.
+If another `Menu` object appears during this iteration, its `print()` method will start another iteration, that will print the whole tree structure.

 All the client, in this example the `Waitress`, needs is the top-level menu component, that contains all the other menus, called `allmenus`:

 {% highlight java %}